yaloms/h-core-snapshot/README.md

 # H-Core Snapshot

-A fixed artifact that stabilizes LLM execution-mode.
+A pre-configured ChatGPT conversation snapshot that stabilizes LLM execution mode.

-Prevents behavioral drift and unsolicited initiative in task-oriented conversations.
+It prevents behavioral drift and unsolicited initiative in task-oriented conversations.

-H-Core Snapshot is a pre-configured conversation snapshot provided as a hosted ChatGPT tool.

-Access to the snapshot is provided via a private ChatGPT link.
+Access is provided via a private ChatGPT link.

 ## Mechanism
 The snapshot initializes a conversation with fixed behavioral constraints that bias the model toward structured operational responses.